innesm4/Environment-setup/README.md

 # Changing the setup
 Changes are made in the config.yaml file

-1.Change the port (line 10)
+1. Change the port (line 10)

     private_network: 192.168.56.101

-2.Change the servername (line 104 and 106)
+2. Change the servername (line 104 and 106)

     servername: boilerplate.dev
     serveraliases: